Common Database Mistakes and How to Avoid Them

 The Mistake:

-Failing to monitor your database can lead to undetected performance issues, such as slow queries, high resource usage, or deadlocks.
-These problems can escalate over time, affecting your application’s reliability and user experience.
+Failing to monitor database performance can lead to undetected issues, such as slow queries, high resource usage, or deadlocks.
+Over time, these problems can degrade the user experience and increase operational costs.

 How to Avoid It:

-- Use Monitoring Tools: Leverage database monitoring tools like New Relic, Datadog, or built-in database performance dashboards to track key metrics.
+- Use Monitoring Tools: Tools like New Relic, Datadog, or built-in database monitoring features can help you track performance metrics in real time.

-- Set Alerts: Configure alerts for critical issues, such as high CPU usage or slow query execution times.
+- Set Alerts: Configure alerts for critical metrics, such as query execution time, CPU usage, and disk space, to catch issues early.

 The Mistake: